pelmenstar1/RangeCalendar/README.md

 - `hasTransition()` - returns whether there's a transition between previousState and currentState.
 - `createTransition(measureManager, options)` - creates a transitive state between previousState and currentState.
 It's only called if hasTransition() returns true.
-- `draw(canvas, options)` - draws currentState on given canvas.
-  `options` is used to stylize the selection as selection state shouldn't contain any style-related information.
+- `options` is used to stylize the selection as selection state shouldn't contain any style-related information.
-- `drawTransition(canvas, transitiveState, options)` - draws a transitive state on given canvas.

 To use the custom implementation of `SelectionManager` is the calendar view, use `RangeCalendarView.setSelectionManager()`